UPDATED: Man shot by Joplin police charged with assaulting officer

 As they did, Yarga started running with the officers in pursuit until he stopped on 10th Street near Chestnut Avenue, turned around and allegedly assaulted Pearish with pepper spray.

-The affidavit states that Pearish was sprayed in the face from a distance of about 3 to 5 feet and rendered disoriented by the pain in his eyes and on his skin.
+The affidavit states that Pearish was sprayed in the face from a distance of about 3 to 5 feet and rendered disoriented by the pain.
 According to the affidavit, he became fearful at that point that Yarga might try to take his firearm.

 It was then apparently that Lenz shot Yarga in the abdomen.